John Purling

+Purling was born on the island of St Helena on 27 January 1727, the youngest of three sons of John Purling and his wife Elizabeth Bazett.
+A Mr or Captain John Purling was allowed by the East India Company to travel to St Helena in 1750 at his own expense, where in March 1751, described as a merchant of the City of London, he received from his brother Matthew the sum of £1,158 0s 0d for "a hundred and ten acres and a half of freehold, sixty-two acres and a half of leasehold, houses, two dwellings at the Fort in Chapel Valley, and his whole share of the personal estate of their father, mother and brother", identified as "the complete transfer of [his] inheritance on the island", and also the largest transaction in St Helena currency of the 1750s.

-Purling's parentage is unknown but he may have been a native of St Helena.
-Mr or Captain John Purling was allowed by the East India Company to travel there in 1750 at his own expense.
-He entered the company's shipping service and was commander of the Indiaman Sandwich from 1753 to 1759, and Neptune from 1760 to 1762.
-Following his last highly profitable China voyage. he resigned the service, and in April 1763 was elected a director of the Company.
+At some point Purling entered the company's shipping service, in which he rose to be commander of the Indiaman Sandwich from 1753 to 1759, and Neptune from 1760 to 1762.
+Following his last highly profitable China voyage he resigned the service, and in April 1763 was elected a director of the Company.

 In 1770, Purling became deputy chairman of the East India Company and purchased the estate of Bradford Peverell in Dorset.
 Also in 1770 he stood in a by-election at New Shoreham in opposition to two other members of the East Indian Company, Thomas Rumbold and William James.
 Although Purling came second on the poll he was declared elected Member of Parliament by the returning officer who was concerned at the level of bribery and corruption by other candidates.
 However he was unseated on petition.
 In 1771 he became chairman of the East India Company.
 In a by-election in 1772 he was returned unopposed as MP for East Looe on the interest of John Buller senior.
 In 1772 the East India Company ran into financial difficulties, and Purling as its chairman was criticized for misleading the proprietors about their position.
 Although the control of the company's affairs really rested with Sulivan and Sir George Colebrook and Purling's responsibility was largely nominal, he refused to stand for re-election as chairman in 1773.
 In a speech in Parliament on 23 March 1773, he welcomed parliamentary investigation into the company's affairs.
 In 1774 he took the lead in pressing for the compensation of East India commanders adversely affected by the shipping reforms resulting from the Regulating Act 1773.
 In 1774 he was returned unopposed for Weymouth and Melcombe Regis.
 He became a director of the EIC again in 1777 and remained until 1780.
 In 1780 he was returned for Weymouth unopposed.
 He was a member of the St. Alban's Tavern group, which tried to bring about a union between Pitt and Fox.
 He was returned unopposed for Weymouth again in 1784 but did not stand in 1790.